Crypto assets

 E-Money Tokens

-E-money token are similar in their function to e-money.
-They are surrogate for fiat money and – unlike asset-referenced token – strictly link to an actual currency.
+E-money tokens are similar in their function to e-money.
+They are surrogate for currencies and – unlike asset-referenced token – strictly link to an actual currency.

-Issuers of e-money tokens need to be authorized as credit or e-money institutions.
+Issuers of e-money tokens need to be authorized as credit or e-money institutions, organizational requirements and conduct rules apply.
+A crypto-asset white paper needs to be published and additional rules apply for significant e-money tokens.

 Insight

-The value of traditional crypto currencies, such as Bitcoin or Ether, does not depend on legal tender, goods, or other crypto assets.
-Unlike e-money holders, the holders of Bitcoin or Ether are not entitled to redeem their crypto currencies.
+The value of traditional crypto currencies, such as Bitcoin or Ether, does not depend on currencies, goods, or other crypto assets.
+The holders of Bitcoin or Ether are not entitled to redeem their crypto currencies.
+Even though Bitcoin and Ether are crypto-assets, they do not qualify as utility tokens, stable coins, or e-money tokens.

 Crypto Asset Services